 What is your favorite poem or piece of literature?
 Why?

-This section is optional, and it is where you can place a traditional 'summary' or history, a description of your character's personality, or both.
+Anything Else?
+This part of the biography is optional, and it is where you can place a traditional 'summary' or history, a description of your character's personality, or both.
 If your character has a special ability or is of a distinct race other than human, please specify this here as well.
 If you have no further information, just delete this and put 'No.'

 The four Hogwarts houses are named for their founders: Godric Gryffindor, Helga Hufflepuff, Rowena Ravenclaw and Salazar Slytherin.
 Each of the houses embody traits that their founders believed were admirable at the time, although the participants of each house has shaped that in the centuries to follow.